-Check your local community colleges and universities as most have spaces available for the public to rent—if you’re a graduate, you can often get further discounts.
+Check your local community colleges and universities as most have spaces available for the public to rent.
+If you’re a graduate, you can often get additional discounts.
 Plus, some schools offer catering services, which can add yet another level of affordability.

 Just about every university in the area has some space the public can rent or use, but look to University of Washington for especially beautiful backdrops (the cherry blossoms in the spring there make wedding photos second to none).
 In Tacoma, University of Puget Sound and Pacific Lutheran University are both worth checking into.

 Shotgun Ceremonies claims to be Seattle’s “only Vegas style wedding chapel,” but really, they’re so much more - and a whole lot of fun for anyone who seeks affordable with a side of kitsch.
 Shotgun is located in Pioneer Square, and allows you to completely customize your wedding experience.
 Ceremony options run from $299 to $349.
 Bring 10 to 40 of your best friends with you and hang out for an informal reception for just $100/hour more.
 Shotgun is not only great for price, but for those who want an all-in-one plan.
 Packages include officiants, witnesses if you need them, location, a wedding photo, and souvenirs.
 If that's not enough, you can even get married by Elvis!
 Shotgun Ceremonies also hosts vow renewals, and you can also book special packages like the haunted underground ceremony or book offsite weddings.

 Tips to Keep Your Seattle Wedding Affordable

 Planning any wedding can be an ordeal, even if you keep your guest list and venue on the small side.
 A wedding still takes a fair amount of research and time to put together.